gogins/csound-ac/README.md

 2. My computer music playpen, designed to facilitate algorithmic composition with Csound and CsoundAC by extending standard text editors.

+3. My Visual Studio Code extension that implements the computer music playpen.
+Consider working in this environment.

-3.  silencio, a JavaScript library for algorithmic composition similar to CsoundAC.
+4.  silencio, a JavaScript library for algorithmic composition similar to CsoundAC.

-4.  patches, a library of Csound instrument definitions.
+5.  patches, a library of Csound instrument definitions.

 Currently, CsoundAC is supported on macOS and Linux.